HL7/davinci-ecdx/input/pagecontent/specification.md

 <div markdown="1" class="bg-info">
 Note
 - The subscription notification could contain the Task and associated data in the response but this approach imposes excessive privacy and security risks on the sender.

 - Subscriptions need not be created independently for each Task -- a payer could subscribe to all Tasks where they are the requester.
 It's also possible that subscriptions could be established automatically or out-of-band.
 However, these are implementation details that are out of scope for this guide.
 </div>

 This project recognizes the major revisions to the reworked R5 subscription "topic-based" pub/sub pattern and the future publication of a Subscription R5 Backport Implementation Guide for FHIR 4 to address the many shortcomings in the current (R4) approach to subscriptions.
+Due to these imminent changes in the FHIR pub/sub pattern, the discovery process for subscription support is *out of scope* for this version of the guide.
+The Payer may discover it out-of-band or simply through trial-and-error.
 {:.note-to-balloters}

 #### Example Transactions: